+You have decided to get married in France and now you have many questions that need answers.
 Let me help make the situation clearer for you, so that you could distress and start planning your wedding in France with all confidence.

-Can I get married in France legally?
+Can foreign couples get married in France legally?

-What do I start with?
+What do I start my wedding planning in France with?

 Browse through various French regions and decide which one you prefer.